Frequently Asked Questions

 What happens if a tenant leaves town owing money?

 When a tenant moves out, we hold their security deposit until we can perform a thorough move-out inspection.
 If damage has occurred or they haven’t paid rent, their security deposit may be used to pay for the repairs or lost rent.
-If the rent owed or cost of repairs exceeds the security deposit, we have two options: we can begin legal proceedings to collect the rent/damages owed, or we can turn the account over to a collection agency within 30 days.
+If the rent owed or cost of repairs exceeds the security deposit, you have two options: you can begin legal proceedings to collect the rent/damages owed, or we can turn the account over to a collection agency within 30 days.